Skip to main content

 • Open the GEX Multi-Panel during OpEx week to compare the expiring tenor against the next two.

-• Use the GEX Flow panel over Friday โ†’ Monday to quantify how much aggregate gamma rolled off.
+• Use the GEX Multi-Panel over Friday โ†’ Monday to quantify how much aggregate gamma rolled off.

 • On Monday, check whether the new King Strike is meaningfully far from spot โ€” that extension often sets the week's tone.